hang0610/hang0610.github.io/index.md

 <h2 class="h1" style="color: rgb(1,92,171); font-weight: bold; font-size:45px" id="biography">Biography </h2>

 Hi!
-I'm Yuanhang Zhang(张远航). **I'm applying for a MSC/PhD program in Robotics in 2024 fall**.
-Previously, I received my B.Eng. in Automation from **S**hanghai **J**iao **T**ong **U**niversity(SJTU, Shanghai China) in 2023 and my undergraduate project was advised by [Prof. Hesheng Wang](https://irmv.sjtu.edu.cn/wanghesheng) and [Prof. Danping Zou](http://drone.sjtu.edu.cn/dpzou).
+I'm Yuanhang Zhang(张远航). **I'm applying for a MSc/PhD program in Robotics in 2024 fall**.
+Previously, I received my B.Eng. in Automation from **S**hanghai **J**iao **T**ong **U**niversity(SJTU, Shanghai China) in 2023 and my undergraduate research was advised by [Prof. Hesheng Wang](https://irmv.sjtu.edu.cn/wanghesheng) and [Prof. Danping Zou](http://drone.sjtu.edu.cn/dpzou).
 I have a profound interest in Robotics which drives me to explore the field of Robotics through conducting researches and participating various types of competitions related to Unmanned-vehicles and Quadrotors.

 During my undergraduate career, I was the leader of programming group in [SJTU VEX](https://sjtu-vex.github.io/).
 My main role was to design planning and controlling algorithms for our custom robots.
 I also led a team of over 10 undergraduates to implement and fine-tune our self-designed algorithms in order to enable our robots to execute predefined tasks faster and more robustly than any other robots in the VEX-U competition.